szczys/stm32f0-discovery-basic-template/README.md

 ##Loading the image on the board

 If you have OpenOCD installed 'make program' can be used to flash the .bin file to the board.
 OpenOCD must be installed with stlink enabled.
-Clone the github repository and use these commands to compile/install it:
+Clone [the git repository](http://openocd.git.sourceforge.net/git/gitweb.cgi?p=openocd/openocd;a=summary) and use these commands to compile/install it:

     ./bootstrap
     ./configure --prefix=/usr --enable-maintainer-mode --enable-stlink